-The Taurus was shown at the Dallas Auto Show in Lucas’ hometown.
-The designer graduated from Booker T. Washington High School for the Performing and Visual Arts where musicians Norah Jones, Erykah Badu and Roy Hargrove also attended.
-During one of the school’s career days, a representative from CCS visited campus.
+Lucas, originally from Dallas, came to the College for Creative Studies (CCS) from Booker T. Washington High School for the Performing and Visual Arts where musicians Norah Jones, Erykah Badu and Roy Hargrove also attended.
+He met a representative of the College at one of the school’s career days.

 “Whether I’m designing cars for the average person or planes for the world’s richest man, it’s those lessons I learned at CCS that helped me become the designer I am today,” said Lucas.
 “I was used to working in an atmosphere where pressure and competition were the norm.
 Because I was not treated as a star student, I yearned for better design solutions and attention.
 This forced me to work harder.”

-“Seeing a car I designed on the road makes all of the hard work worth it,” said Lucas.
+“Seeing a car I designed on the road makes all of the hard work worth it,” he said.
 “It sounds cliché.
 But for an artist, there’s really no feeling like it.”

 - Major: Transportation Design

 Designed and created by DDM Marketing & Communications.